Terms and Conditions [updated 08.09.23]

-Agreement: means the Proposal and these terms and conditions.
+Agreement: means a Proposal and these terms and conditions, as updated from time to time as described herein.

 Business Day: a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business.

-Customer: means the customer detailed in the Proposal.
+Customer: means the customer detailed in a Proposal.

 Customer Data: the data inputted by the Customer, Authorised Users, or the Supplier on the Customer’s behalf for the purpose of using the Services or facilitating the Customer’s use of the Services.

-Data Protection Legislation: all applicable laws and regulations from time to time in force relating to the protection of personal information, including the Data Protection Act 2018, the Privacy and Electronic Communications (EC Directive) Regulations 2003, the GDPR and any laws substituting, re-enacting or replacing any of the foregoing, as amended or updated from time to time.
+Data Protection Legislation: all applicable laws and regulations from time to time in force relating to the protection of personal information, including (where applicable) the General Data Protection Regulation (EU) 2016/679, the UK GDPR regime comprised of the Retained Regulation (EU) 2016/679 (‘UK GDPR’) and the Data Protection Act 2018 and any laws substituting, re-enacting or replacing any of the forgoing, as amended or updated from time to time.

 Effective Date: the date the contract is formed between the parties, as detailed in clause 2.1.